Managing Metadata When Making a Database Available on Another Server Instance

 Extended stored procedures run directly in the address space of an instance of SQL Server, and they may produce memory leaks or other problems that reduce the performance and reliability of the server.
 You should consider storing extended stored procedures in an instance of SQL Server that is separate from the instance that contains the referenced data.
 You should also consider using distributed queries to access the database.
 For more information, see Distributed Queries.

 Before adding extended stored procedures to the server and granting EXECUTE permissions to other users, the system administrator should thoroughly review each extended stored procedure to make sure that it does not contain harmful or malicious code.
 For more information, see Extended Stored Procedures.

-Properties are set on the Microsoft Search Service (MSFTESQL) services by a pass-through procedure, sp_fulltext_service.
-These properties are stored outside the database in the registry.
+Properties are set on the Full-Text Engine by sp_fulltext_service.
 Make sure that the destination server instance has the required settings for these properties.
 For more information about these properties, see FULLTEXTSERVICEPROPERTY (Transact-SQL).

 If the database relies on SQL Server Agent jobs, you will have to re-create them on the destination server instance.
 Jobs depend on their environments.
 If you plan to re-create an existing job on the destination server instance, the destination server instance might have to be modified to match the environment of that job on the original server instance.
 The following environmental factors are significant:

 To create or execute SQL Server Agent jobs, you must first add any SQL Server logins required by the job to the destination server instance.
 For more information, see How to: Configure a User to Create and Manage SQL Server Agent Jobs (SQL Server Management Studio).